inspire-eu-validation/download-service/sos-pre-defined/at4-05-observations-offerings-separated-retrievable.md

 # Observations Offerings Separated and Retrievable

-**Purpose**: Check that the ObservationOfferings available in the service are retrievable using a GetObservation request.
+**Purpose**: Test that the ObservationOfferings available in the service are retrievable using a GetObservation request.

 **Prerequisites**

 **Test method**

 * Send a GetCapabilities request.

 * Check the existence of [Observation Offering](#observationOffering) node.
 Its multiplicity is 0 to n.
-If it exists
+If it exists,

   * For every observation send a GetObservation request using the observation's [Identifier](#identifier).

     * Validate the GetObservation response.

 * If ObservationOffering does not exist or any validation fails then the test fails.

 **Reference(s)**: